WebAssembly/component-model/design/mvp/Concurrency.md

   [`subtask.cancel`](#cancellation) built-in

-At each of these points, the [current thread](#current-thread-and-task) will be suspended and execution will transfer to a caller's thread, if there is one.
+At each of these points, the [current thread](#current-thread-and-task) will be suspended.
+Execution transfers to a caller's thread if there is one, or otherwise back to the runtime, which may invoke new component exports or nondeterministically resume a cooperative thread that is ready to run.
+Thus, each of these represents **cooperative yield points**.

 Additionally, each of these potentially-blocking operations will trap if the [current task's function type](#current-thread-and-task) does not declare the `async` effect, since only `async`-typed functions are allowed to block.
 As an